org-tigris-jsapar/jsapar-examples/README.md

 # JSaPar Examples
 The [JSaPar](https://github.com/org-tigris-jsapar/jsapar) Example project containing all the examples on how to use the JSaPar library to its full potential.

+Examples are listed in packages where each package contains one example class plus all files necessary to run that example.
+Each example class can however contain more than one example method.

 # Introduction
 ## a1 Simple parse and compose
 * Parsing simple unquoted CSV into internal Document structure.